thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 ### 2.2 Using CURL

-Now we invoke the following curl command of the **'web-api'** microservice.
+Now we invoke the following curl command of the **'Web API'** microservice.
 The IP is displayed as output of 'scripts/show-urls.sh'.

 ```sh
  curl http://YOUR_IP:31380/web-api/v1/getmultiple